Welcome to The Cancer Pod!

 June 26, 2024

 Microplastics are not just around us, they are in us.
-These microscopic particles of plastic may be wreaking havoc on our health in many ways, and increasing cancer risk and prognosis is one of them.
+These microscopic particles of plastic may be wreaking havoc on our health in many ways, and worsening cancer risk and prognosis is one of them.
 In this episode, Tina and Leah discuss microplastics and their potential link to cancer, particularly colorectal cancer.
-They explore sources of microplastics, from single-use plastic bottles to synthetic clothing, and highlight steps individuals can take to reduce their exposure.
-They also discuss the difficulties in eliminating microplastics already present in the body and suggest ways to excrete toxins in general, thus reducing health risks.
-Join them as they shed light on this growing concern and offer practical advice for healthier living.
+They explore sources of microplastics, from single-use plastic bottles to synthetic clothing, and highlight steps you can take to reduce your exposure.
+They also discuss the difficulties in eliminating microplastics already present in the body and suggest ways to excrete toxins in general.
+Join Tina and Leah as they shed light on this growing concern and offer practical advice for healthier living.

 Things we mentioned (and promised we'd share) in this episode: